 We are always looking for foster homes, especially throughout the busy spring and summer seasons.
 The more foster parents we have, the more lives we can save.
 Cat foster homes are needed mainly for small kittens and nursing moms with litters of kittens.
 Dog foster homes are needed for dogs with medical needs or just to have a break from the shelter environment.

-To be considered for fostering, please turn in a regular Adoption Application to the Shelter: when the application asks "What pet(s) you interested in?" please put "fostering."
-And THANK YOU for helping our shelter pets!
+To be considered for fostering, please turn in a regular Adoption Application to the Shelter.
+When the application asks "What pet(s) you interested in?" please put "fostering."
+Thank you for helping our shelter pets!

 Washing dishes in the food preparation room or doing the laundry gives Shelter staff more time to spend with the public and perform duties of the Animal Services Program for the community.